ux-at-icfnext/11/src/library/patterns/processlist.md

 - `$theme-process-list-heading-font-size `:Font size of the heading text.

 ## Library prototyping notes
 To use the data driven smart pattern, you'll need to set your content in the YAML front matter or in a data file.
-The component supports having multiple accordion groups on the page by adding the "alpha" property.

 ``` yml
 processlist: